Monthly Medicare premiums are on the list of allowable tax deductions on your federal tax return.

 If you are among the growing number of seniors who are self-employed, you can deduct all of your qualifying medical expenses regardless of your answer to that question.
 If you’re self-employed, the deduction reduces your adjusted gross income (AGI), a key determination in how much tax you pay, before you decide whether to itemize.

 But if you aren’t self-employed, your decision whether to itemize sets the stage for whether you can deduct medical expenses.
 Those who itemize can deduct medical expenses (if they have enough medical expenses to qualify); those who don’t itemize can’t deduct medical expenses.

 The Tax Cuts and Jobs Act (TCJA), nearly doubled the standard deduction, making it much more common for taxpayers to take the standard deduction as opposed to itemizing their deductions.
 Still, it’s always wise to analyze which approach reduces your tax burden, and medical expenses can play into that.

 If you aren’t self-employed, then having a small income or significant medical expenses (or both) may be necessary if you want to deduct your medical expenses.
 That’s because unless you’re self-employed, you can only deduct medical expenses that exceed 7.5 percent of your AGI.
-So, if your AGI is $50,000, for example, then your first $3,750 in qualifying medical expenses aren’t tax deductible; any medical expenses beyond that are.
+For example, if your AGI is $50,000, then your first $3,750 in qualifying medical expenses aren’t tax deductible; any medical expenses beyond that are.